July 21, 2020

 We have many mid-late and late blooming daylilies as well as rebloomers.

-Thousands of our dip and tet seedlings and all our named cultivars will be in bloom from mid-June through July and into August.
+Thousands of our new diploid seedlings and all our named cultivars will be in bloom from mid-June through July and into August.
 We will be open by appointment only.
-Come see the beauty!
+We hope that conditions will allow people to come and see the beauty!